ggroce/stuffs-store-frontend/README.md

 ## ReactJS frontend for a generic web store
+WIP - Developing a fully featured React storefront, complete with user login, shopping cart, and multiple layers of components that host the collections of products.

 ### Details on the tech and packages being used
 * ReactJS
-* Mostly vanilla CSS
+* Styled Components being used throughout
 * React-router-dom and Redux utilized throughout
-* Firebase being used for user auth
+* Firebase being used for user auth and store of data, (collections of products)
 * Stripe integrated for payments

 #### Todo: